1601-mma2013/Digitize/README.md

-**You are required to complete Section I. Analysis by 2nd September. **

-Goal; observe & describe.

-This document is written markdown syntax.
-To edit this document teach yourself [how to use markdown](https://en.support.wordpress.com/markdown-quick-reference/).
-You can use any existing markdown editors ([1](https://www.typora.io), [2](http://code52.org/DownmarkerWPF/)) from your local machine and then sync through Github desktop.

-# Project Name
+# Digitize
 # I. Analysis
 ## 1. Research
 ### a.
 Scope
-Define project goals and schedule
-1. objectives
+1. Objectives

-In which way will your project solve user’s problem?
+To create a Virtual Fitting Room app.
+It enables users to try on clothes to check one or more of size, fit or style, but virtually rather than physically.

+  *Problem that customers facing in traditional boutique shop:*

+- Take time to choose/change the clothes.
+- Queue up to try the new clothes.
+- Choose for suitable size of the clothes.

 ### b.
 Audit
-Review existing work and product
+Existing work and product

+- N-show Virtual Dressing Room: https://www.youtube.com/watch?v=59VUkMahcLI

-1. Field (market) research
+1. Competitors

-2. competitors / alternatives / replacement
+   - Traditional boutique shop.
+   - Online clothes store.

-4. relevant technologies
+2. Relevant technologies

+   - Kinect
+   - Depth sensing camera
+   - Webcam

 ### c.
 Stakeholder Interviews (internal / external)
-Understand product vision and constraints
+Product vision and constraints
-1. product{project} vision

-2. risk
-	3. What is the worst result?

-3. Obstacles
-	1. external threats
-4. constraints
-	1. Internal limitations
+1. constraints
-		2. viable technologies
-		2. cost
+   - viable technologies: unadvanced depth sensing camera/webcam.
+   - cost: insufficient cost for multiple assets.

-5. opportunities
+2. opportunities
-	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….
+   1. In spite of the obstacles we have this project has strength from

+       a) Help increase purchase intent.

+       b) Save time of trying clothes.

+       c) Allow users to share images of themselves with friends through social apps

    2. Persisting problem

+       a) Need a certain amount of cost for frequently update clothes data & maintenance fees.

-5. users
+3. users

-### d.
+d.
 User observations
-Understand user needs and behavior and describe it.
-Find various aspect of audience/customer

-1. Users

-2. potential users
+1. potential users:
+   - Female users.

-3. (user’s) behaviors
+2. (user’s) behaviors:
+   - Pursue fashion.
+   - Purchase intent.
+   - Promotion period.
+   - Try to change their outlook.

-4. (user’s) attitudes
+3. (user’s) attitudes

-5. (user’s) aptitudes
+4. (user’s) aptitudes
    - users’s ability to learn something quickly and do it well

-6. (user’s) motivations
+5. (user’s) motivations

-7. (user’s) environments
+6. (user’s) environments

-8. (user’s) tools
+7. (user’s) tools

-9. (user’s) challenges
+8. (user’s) challenges

 ## 2. Modeling
 ### a.
 Personas